bdawidowski/dawi-core-api/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Dawi Core Rails API

+We our goal is to develop a plug and play JWT token based authentications system to be used with any JavaScript framework.

+### Goal:
-* Ruby version
+* Authentication (Login/Logout)

-* System dependencies
+* Registration

-* Configuration
+* Account Management
+* OmniAuth with Key Providers

-* Database creation
+    * Facebook

-* Database initialization
+    * Twitter

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+    * Github

-* ...
+    * Google